 Not understanding fire safety

-When fires are too close to campsites, are too big, are near dry foliage or are not extinguished properly, all sorts of problems can arise.
+When fires are too close to campsites, too big, near dry foliage, or not extinguished properly, all sorts of problems can arise.
 To avoid any unwanted accidents or serious fire damage, take the time to familiarize yourself with fire safety for campers before your adventure begins.

 Starting out at the wrong time